iotaledger/wallet.rs/docs/docs/specs/README.md

 Removes an account.

 The following should be considered when removing an account:
-*   An account should first be removed from the Stronghold using its “removeAccount” method;
+- An account should first be removed from the `Stronghold` using its “removeAccount” method.
-*   Once the account references have been removed from the Stronghold, the account should be deleted from the persistent storage.
+- Once the account references have been removed from the `Stronghold`, the account should be deleted from the persistent storage.

 <table>
   <tr>